vamsime/Complete-MLOps-Bootcamp-v2/README.md

 - Activate the environment as: ```conda activate mlops_bootcamp```
 - Deactivate it as: ```conda deactivate```

 Followed [these](https://code.adonline.id.au/jupyter-notebook-in-windows-subsystem-for-linux-wsl/) instructions to enable the Jupyter Notebooks in WSL.

+Followed [these](https://stackoverflow.com/questions/75272737/error-invalid-version-0-23ubuntu1-package-distro-info) instructions to address the version issues.